nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Export Goods Data to CSV: `export`

 Exports the currently displayed goods in a new CSV file.
 Should be used after filters have been applied to obtain a clean set of data for any external usage.
-- This command is dependant on the 'viewgoods' command.
+- This command is dependent on the `viewgoods` command.
+- The new CSV file will be saved as `[JAR file location]/data/filteredGoods.csv`

 Format: `export`